Node commands

 - Initiate transactions

-- Manage your key
+- Manage your keys

 - Edit the genesis file

-- and much more
+- And more

 Prerequisites